Lujun111/nnvq-framework/README.md

     - Add a train_dict for the Identifier
     - The train_dict is executed during training and returns the result of the train_op

+- Change Saver in NeuralNetHelper/SaverHelper.py:
+    - Define your metric for saving a better model weights
+    - Use Identifier for this

+- Change Summary in NeuralNetHelper/SummaryHelper.py:
+    - Depending on your Identifier add the logging data which should be added to tensorboard